swaminathanj/DSA/Lectures.md

   - A data structure that holds pointer (**top**) to a chained link of nodes
   - A new node is pushed onto the stack, and it becomes the new top
   - Delete pops the top node from the stack, the below node becomes the top
-  - It can be seen as restricted linked list that supports insert last and delete last
+  - It can be seen as restricted linked list that supports insert first (last) and delete first (last)

 ### Visualization
 ![Stack](vstack.png)